Best Squirrel Removal Methods For Humane Removal

 Squirrels like attics particularly because they're warm and dry, at least compared to the outdoors.
 They're also a part of the house that's relatively undisturbed, with few people coming and going.
 They will happily nest in other parts of the house, however -- anywhere they can get inside and will feel safe.

 Squirrels are surprisingly powerful and agile.
-Their jaws are capable of delivering a very strong bite -- around 7,500 pounds per inch in adults.
+Their jaws can deliver a very strong bite -- around 7,500 pounds per inch in adults.
 This makes it very easy for them to gain ingress to your house and attic.
-Even the sturdiest wood is no obstacle to a squirrel trying to get inside, and they're quite capable of chewing through shingles or metal.
+Even the sturdiest wood is no obstacle to a squirrel trying to get inside, and they're capable of chewing through shingles or metal.
 Squirrels will gnaw through aluminum, such as gable vents and fascia capping.
-What they can't chew through they will shove aside or tear up: they can push bricks out of older brickwork and break slate or terra cotta roof shingles.
+What they can't chew through, they will shove aside or tear up: they can push bricks out of older brickwork and break slate or terra cotta roof shingles.
 They can climb the side of a house in seconds.
 Squirrels tend to get inside by finding a high, hard-to-access point on the roof and creating a hole they can use to enter.

 The squirrel's habit of storing large caches of food can cause its own problems.
 Food caches can be very large, more than the squirrels themselves may consume, and can sometimes be forgotten.
-These food caches then attract more squirrels, as well as other pests like rats, mice and insects.
+These food caches then attract more squirrels and other pests like rats, mice and insects.

-Once squirrels have set up home in your attic, they can live there for generations.
+Once squirrels have set up a home in your attic, they can live there for generations.
 An average squirrel lives between three and eight years, raising litters of around four babies each spring.
 They sometimes have an additional litter in midsummer.
-This can give rise to very large populations of squirrels if the situation isn't dealt with.
+This can lead to very large populations of squirrels if the situation isn't dealt with.